JC-Scripts/jc-stancer/README.md

-A simple stancer for FiveM
+A simple standalone car stancer for FiveM
 ===============================

 Prequisites